 There are, currently, no formal qualifications for teaching Go; one's strength is, of course, one measure but it does not say anything about one's competence as a teacher.

-In order to resolve these issues, the BGA is setting up this BGA Teaching accreditation scheme to fill the gap.
+In order to resolve these issues, we are setting up this Teaching Accreditation Scheme to fill the gap.

 The scheme is based on four principles:-

-At all teaching events run by the BGA students are asked to fill in a Feedback Form to provide comments on the Teacher.
+At all teaching events run by us students are asked to fill in a Feedback Form to provide comments on the Teacher.
 These forms are assessed by the Player Development Committee to see if the person is considered to be a suitable teacher.
 The Player Development Committee may also take into account additional information in deciding if the applicant is suitable for accreditation.
-Applicants turned down by the Player Development Committee may appeal to the BGA Council.
+Applicants turned down by the Player Development Committee may appeal to Council.

 The teacher must be in receipt of a clean Criminal Records Bureau (CRB) check, not more than 2 years old, if their teaching could involve children.
 When the "Independant Safeguarding Authority" scheme comes into full force (expected to be 2014?) this requirement will be replaced by a requirement to be registered with the ISA.
 Until 2014 either requirement will be satisfactory.

-Currently the only training requirement is to have read the BGA Guide to Teaching Go to Beginners , while further advice about Teaching Beginners is also available in Chapter 4 of the Organiser’s Handbook .
+Currently the only training requirement is to have read our Guide to Teaching Go to Beginners , while further advice about Teaching Beginners is also available in Chapter 4 of the Club Organiser’s Handbook .